NAMA EDP: Accelerating Careers for High-Potential Leaders

 Dr. Bonnie Knutson

-Bonnie J. Knutson is a professor in The School of Hospitality Business.
+Bonnie J. Knutson is a professor in The School of Hospitality Business in the Broad College of Business.
 Widely known as an authority on emerging lifestyle trends and creative marketing strategies, she often consults with business leaders who want to understand and take advantage of changing consumer demands.
 Her work has been featured in publications such as The Wall Street Journal, USA Today, and on CNN.
-She has also had articles appear in numerous hospitality publications, and is editor of The Journal of Hospitality and Leisure Marketing.
+She has also had articles appear in numerous business publications, and is editor of The Journal of Hospitality and Leisure Marketing.

 Dan H. Mathews, NCE5, CCS